krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - Monitor requests to Application Load Balancer, CloudFront, API Gateway (and more)
 - Secure at the edge (with CloudFront, CloudFront query parameter whitelist)

+Web Application Firewall allows for access limitation by IP address.
+It's important to highlight that __WAF integration is exclusive__ to:
+- Application Load Balancer,
+- CloudFront distribution, and
+- API Gateway.
+- You cannot use CIDRs

 These are various different ways of identifying traffic that could be malicious in nature:

 ![ Malicious attack ](./images/malicious_assack.png)